-Pursuant to the terms of our third-party license agreements relating to OGX-225 and CSP-9222, we will owe payments upon the completion of product development milestones, as well as royalties on product sales.
-We do not anticipate making any milestone or royalty payments to third parties under the terms of these agreements in 2011.
+Pursuant to the terms of our third-party license agreements relating to OGX-225 and CSP-9222, we will owe payments upon the completion of product development milestones, as well as low to mid single digit royalties on product sales.
+We do not anticipate making any milestone or royalty payments to third parties under the terms of these agreements in 2012.